1994 California Proposition 187: Opposition

 Activists on campuses, churches, and ethnic communities in California and across the country rallied to express opposition to Proposition 187.
 Critics argued that the measure was xenophobic and discriminated against ethnic minorities, especially those of Latino origin.
 Others were fearful that the costs of a state-run citizenship screening system and the potential loss of federal funds would off-set any savings of denying public benefits to unlawful residents.
 The day after the law was approved, an alliance of Latino and civil rights groups, including Mexican American Legal Defense and Educational Fund and American Civil Liberties Union, filed lawsuits against the measure in state court.
 Multiple local governments outside California, including the city of Denver, Colorado, threatened to boycott the state altogether.
 Latino organizations announced that they would not hold conventions in California and urged a boycott by their members and supporters of Disneyland, a major tourist attraction.

+In the weeks leading up to the election, opponents of Proposition 187 led a series of demonstrations.
+These events gathered several thousands of people.
+One of the largest protests of the proposition, as well as one of the largest protests in Los Angeles history, was held on October 16, 1994, when an estimated 70,000 people marched through the downtown area.
+The line of demonstrators stretched at least a mile long.
+2 weeks later, 7,000 people participated in another rally against Proposition 187 that took the form of a concert in which dozens of musicians and speakers performed.
+Young people, particularly Hispanic students, organized their own protests.
+Most often, these involved campus walkouts.
+Students as young as middle schoolers participated.
+In one of the largest student-led demonstrations against Proposition 187, more than 10,000 young people walked out from more than 30 campuses in the Los Angeles Unified School District.
+The protest was held without endorsement by any official groups; instead, students had been encouraged to stay in school and stage sit-ins as an alternative.

+Due to Proposition 187's statutes requiring children and their parents or legal guardians to prove their legal status, the California State Parent-Teacher Association joined in opposing the bill.
+The Democratic gubernatorial candidate, Gray Davis, who succeeded Wilson, campaigned against Proposition 187.
 Proposition 187 was widely supported by conservatives.
 However, some prominent conservatives, including former Congressman and Secretary of Housing and Urban Development Jack Kemp, former Secretary of Education William Bennett, and unsuccessful Republican gubernatorial candidate Ron Unz, publicly opposed the initiative.

-Due to Proposition 187's statutes requiring children and their parents or legal guardians to prove their legal status, the California State Parent-Teacher Association joined in opposing the bill.
-The Democratic gubernatorial candidate, Gray Davis, who succeeded Wilson, campaigned against Proposition 187.
-On October 16, 1994, three weeks before Proposition 187 was passed, more than 70,000 people marched in downtown Los Angeles against the measure.

 The Mexican president, Carlos Salinas de Gortari, decried the law as xenophobic and harmful to the human rights of migrant laborers.
 One week after the bill was approved, Salinas proposed cross-border discussions to develop a "guest worker" program that would permit non-resident Mexicans to work legally in the United States.
 Such a program had been in place during World War II.